ToF-/Domain/README.md

 In the case when everything is fine with the file and no exception is triggered, `readFile` will give us an `IO String` value.
 We make that value an `Either Message String` by mapping the `Right` constructor to it.

-Note that our function returns a `IO (Either Message String)` value.
+Note that our function returns an `IO (Either Message String)` value.
 Why not simply return a `Either Message String` instead?
 Because there is no safe way to convert an IO value into a non-IO value.
 Any function dealing with IO is partial, not total, because IO actions are always prone to some failure condition.
 If we could compile a function with signature `IO a -> a` then two things would happen:
 * Haskell's type checker would be much less useful to detect problems in our constructions when dealing IOs,
 * we would be hiding to ourselves some crucial concern with our program reliability.

 `IO` is an inescapable context.
-However, the fact that `getFileContent` returns a `IO` value should not be a problem, because it will be used within the context of an IO action and nowhere else.
+However, the fact that `getFileContent` returns an `IO` value should not be a problem because it will be used within the context of an IO action and nowhere else.

-☞ *(There exists actually a function with type `IO a -> a`.
+☞ *There is actually a function with type `IO a -> a`.
 It's called `unsafePerformIO`.
-Use it at your own risk)*
+Use it at your own risk*

 Here's the version 2 of the program.
 It will examine the values returned by `get`... functions and branch accordingly instead of halting: